decredcommunity/events/reports/20191004-blockchain-digital-asset-conference-abuja-nigeria.md

 Ideas for improvement:

-* Postcards should be redesigned to have better looks such as:
+* Postcards should be redesigned to have better looks:
   - There are 3 different postcards that seem to confuse people when they receive and read them.

 ## Contacts